Honest comparison

 Who Is SafeKeepVault For?

-• The new bitcoiner taking self-custody for the first time — You don’t want to spend $50 or more on a hardware wallet before you’ve even decided on a workflow, or wait a week for delivery.
-You have a spare laptop or flash drive and want a working, air-gapped signing device today.
+• The new bitcoiner taking self-custody for the first time — You don’t want to spend $50 or more on a hardware wallet before you’ve even decided on a workflow, or wait days for delivery.
+You have a spare laptop and a USB flash drive and want a working, air-gapped signing device today.
 You also get to skip the question of whether the device was tampered with in transit.

 • The privacy-conscious buyer — Purchasing a hardware wallet means placing an order with your name, address, and payment details attached to a Bitcoin product.
 SafeKeepVault runs on hardware you already own or can buy anonymously, with no account, no registration, and no shipping record connecting you to a cold storage device.